DSPortF/WatchdogDemo/README.md

 NB: If ShouldReboot() checks DateTime.Now directly then this means automated tests will be time dependent.
 Therefore we have pass in the current time.

+### This demo is complete.

+I wanted to show:
+- How I have been using interfaces and mocks to ensure the code works correctly;
+- How I use simple and obvious naming for variables and functions;
+- The workflow, hence this README instead of GitHub issue tracking.